vishalsingh2972/YouTube-Clone/README.md

 By building the frontend of the main page of YouTube really allowed me to apply the newly learnt skills using HTML and CSS.
 Below are examples of the things I used to build this project:

--buttons
+- buttons
--spans
+- spans
--divs
+- divs
--classes
+- classes
--transitions
+- transitions
--nested flexbox
+- nested flexbox
--css grids
+- css grids
--relative and absolute positions
+- relative and absolute positions
--plethora of CSS styling tools
+- plethora of CSS styling tools